THE WATCH OF THE DEEP

 LEGIBLE AND FUNCTIONAL

 In the underwater depths, being able to read the time with absolute certainty is a matter of survival.
-Great attention was paid to the legibility of this professional divers’ watch: the dial of the Rolex Deepsea features a pared-back design and incorporates the Chromalight display.
+Great attention was paid to the legibility of the Rolex Deepsea: the dial of this professional divers’ watch presents a pared-back design and incorporates the Chromalight display – a Rolex innovation unveiled on the model at its launch in 2008.
 The simple forms of the hour markers – triangles, circles and rectangles – and the hands, which are clearly differentiated in size and shape, are filled or coated with a luminescent material emitting a long-lasting blue glow – for up to two times longer than traditional phosphorescent materials.
 On the bezel, the triangular ‘zero’ marker of the graduation is visible in the dark thanks to an embedded capsule containing the same luminescent material.

 THE ROLEX DEEPSEA, SUPERLATIVE CHRONOMETER CERTIFIED